jberkel/sms-backup-plus/README.md

 Tested with Android 2.3.x - 8.1.x.

-SMS Backup+ is available for free in the Google Play Store, there will never be a pro / paid version.
+SMS Backup+ is available for free in the [Google Play Store][] and on [F-Droid][], there will never be a pro / paid version.

-But if you find the app useful and want to support the development of it you can make a donation from within the app itself, using the secure Play Store payment mechanism.
+But if you find the app useful and want to support its development you can make a donation using the secure in-app Play Store payment mechanism.

 To get updates more frequently join the [beta programme](#beta) or download the latest beta manually from [Github releases][].